d2l-ai/d2l-en/chapter_preliminaries/probability.md

 In these cases we work with probability *densities*.
 The height of exactly 1.80 meters has no probability, but nonzero density.
-To get out the probability assigned to an interval, we must take an *integral* of the density over that interval.
+To work out the probability assigned to an interval, we must take an *integral* of the density over that interval.

 ## Multiple Random Variables

-You might have noticed that we couldn't even make it past the last section without making statements involving interactions among multiple random variables
+You might have noticed that we could not even make it through the previous section without making statements involving interactions among multiple random variables
 (recall $P(X,Y) = P(X) P(Y)$).